tailhook/vagga/EXIT_CODES.rst

 * 126 -- config not found
 * 121 -- miscelaneous error
 * 122 -- command-line arguments error
+* 128 + x -- process exited on signal x

-Note, command inside vagga may return one of the codes above too.
+Note, command inside vagga may potentially return one of the codes above too.